-Any type of street fight or other non-sport fight should always follow one rule: end quickly.
+Any type of street fighter or other non-sport fighter should always follow one rule: end the fight quickly.
 The longer the street fighting lasts, the greater the chances of injury and/or death.

 There’s no time to plan specific movements, structure techniques, or otherwise mess around.